 The second reason is more surprising.
 Andy Symonds is one of the few elite international athletes (all sports included) to take into account the environmental impact of his travels when putting together his schedule.
 Recently, for example, he made the decision not to travel to the Trail World Championships in Thailand for environmental reasons.
 According to the calculation of his personal carbon footprint, this one trip would indeed ruin all the efforts made during the year to reduce his greenhouse gas emissions (link to the article).
 This responsible attitude seems to us to be in line with not only the climate challenges that our modern society have to face but also, of course, with the objectives of the TTT which aims, let’s remember, to encourage travel by train to reduce the carbon footprint of major trail-running events.

-So we couldn’t dream of a better ambassador to launch the Trail by Train Tour in 2023.
+So we couldn’t dream of a better ambassador to launch the Trail by Train Tour.

-Link to Andy’s blog : sur son blog.
+Link to Andy’s blog : on his blog.

 All concerned cities will be connected with high speed and/or international trains.
 5 first European networks/corridors are used or will be used :